Four-nerve Daisy

 Maintenance

 Little maintenance is required.
 Prefers dry, well drained soil.
 Don’t water too often or it gets leggy.
 Good in rock gardens.
 Can be grown in container gardens and hanging baskets.
-Propagation: seed.
+Native habitat: dry plains; rocky hillsides, open grasslands, rocky outcrops, and prairies.

 Blooms January-December.
 May bloom year-round in some regions.
 Low growing form.
 Long, narrow, silvery-green leaves are clumped mostly toward the base.
 The solitary daisy-like flowers occur at the end of long, leafless stalks.
 The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.